Japanese aircraft carrier Shinano: Flight deck and hangar

 Unlike the British carriers, Taihō and Shinano had unarmored sides to their hangars.
 For stability reasons, the latter only had a single hangar that was 536 by 111 ft, with a minimum width of 65 ft aft, and had a height of 16 ft 6 in.
 The forward area of the hangar was dedicated to maintenance and storage facilities.
 Aircraft were transported between the hangar and the flight deck by two elevators, one at each end of the hangar on the centerline of the flight deck.
 The larger of the two measured 49.25 by 45.9 ft.
 They were capable of lifting aircraft weighing up to 7500 kg.
 The ship had an aviation gasoline (avgas) capacity of 720000 L. Because Taihō had been sunk by an explosion of gasoline fumes, large ventilation fans were installed on the hangar deck to expel fumes in case of damage to the gasoline system.
 Canvas wind scoops could also be rigged over the elevator opening to force more air inside.

 The ship's organic air group was intended to consist of 18 Mitsubishi A7M Reppū (Allied reporting name "Sam") fighters (plus two in storage), 18 Aichi B7A Ryusei ("Grace") torpedo-dive bombers (plus two in storage), and 6 Nakajima C6N Saiun ("Myrt") reconnaissance aircraft (plus one in storage).
 The remainder of the hangar space would have held up to 120 replacement aircraft for other carriers and land bases.

-According to Lynn Lucious Moore's "Shinano: The Jinx Carrier" (US Naval Institute Proceedings, February, 1953) the steel flight deck was covered with a thin, shock-absorbent latex-sawdust compound.
+The steel flight deck was covered with a thin, shock-absorbent latex-sawdust compound.